wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

 chars = list(set(data))
 n, d = len(data), len(chars)
-print('data has %d characters, where %d of them are unique.' % (n, d)) char2ix = { ch:i for i,ch in enumerate(chars) }
+print('Data has %d ASCII characters, where %d of them are unique.' % (n, d)) char2ix = { ch:i for i,ch in enumerate(chars) }
 ix2char = { i:ch for i,ch in enumerate(chars) }
 #%% from text data to int32
 x = [char2ix[data[i]] for i in range(len(data))]
 ```

-    data has 1115394 characters, where 36 of them are unique.
+    Data has 1115394 ASCII characters, where 36 of them are unique.